perfana/perfana-config-examples/jmeter/README.md

 * SERVER_NAME - `${__P(test.server_name,MyAfterburner)}`
 * TEST_RUN_ID - `${__P(test.testRunId,debug)}`

+The `test.testRunId` is automatically set with the auto generated Perfana test run id when running via the Perfana extended JMeter Maven plugin.

-Then use the TEST_RUN_ID in the headers to be used in distibuted traces queries:
+Use the TEST_RUN_ID in the headers to be used in distributed traces queries:

 ```xml
 <elementProp name="" elementType="Header">